 In the first months of 1944, Majdanek took over as new subcamps other forced-labor camps for Jews outside District Lublin, including Blizyn in District Radom; Radom city; and the Warsaw subcamp, located on the ruins of the Warsaw ghetto.

-In late July 1944, as Soviet forces approached Lublin, the Germans hastily evacuated Majdanek.
-The SS had evacuated most of the prisoners to concentration camps further west during the spring of 1944.
-Soviet troops captured Lublin and liberated Majdanek on July 24.
-The Germans did not have time to dismantle the camp entirely.
+The SS evacuated most of the prisoners to concentration camps further west during the spring of 1944.
+In late July 1944, as Soviet forces approached Lublin, the remaining camp staff hastily abandoned Majdanek, without fully dismantling the camp.
+Soviet troops first arrived at Majdanek during the night of July 22–23 and captured Lublin on July 24.
 Captured virtually intact, Majdanek was the first major concentration camp to be liberated.
 Soviet officials invited journalists to inspect the camp and evidence of the horrors that had occurred there.